Zhykos/autophoto/README.md

 Find the latest release [here](https://github.com/Zhykos/autophoto/releases).
 Download the latest release for your platform and run the executable.

+Read the following instructions to use it with command lines.

 ### Scan directories to save photos in a database

 #### Configuration file